 The class will consist of mini-lectures interspersed with small group discussions and activities.
 My philosophy is that it is hard to learn if you don't think, so I'll provide many opportunities for everyone to think aloud and discuss topics and solve problems with your classmates.
 Though there is no formal lab component to the class, it is always good to "do science" and just not hear or read about it.
 Therefore I have developed a number of Dorm Room Lab Experiments that will be given to everyone throughout the semester.
-These are hands-on fun activities directly connected to the content of the course and are part of your HW/Quiz/Lab grade.
-Though the class is geared to non-science majors, you WILL need to devote time and intellectual effort to the class.
+These are hands-on (hopefully) fun activities directly connected to the content of the course and are part of your HW/Quiz/Lab grade.
+Though the class is geared to both non-STEM majors, you WILL need to devote some time and intellectual effort to the class.
 Class attendance is an important part of learning and therefore is strongly encouraged and supported by providing ample classroom learning opportunities and you can earn extra participation points.
-Please send an email prior to class for any excused absences.
+Please send an email prior to class (or as soon as possible afterwards) for any excused absences.